Flag of Samoa

-The flag of Samoa (Samoan: fu‘a o Sāmoa) was first adopted from 24 February 1949, for UN Trusteeships, and continuously applied for the state's independence on 1 January 1962.
+The flag of Samoa (fu‘a o Sāmoa) was adopted on 24 February 1949.
 It consists of a red field with a blue rectangle in the canton.
-The blue rectangle bears the Southern Cross: four large white stars and one smaller star.
+The blue rectangle bears the Southern Cross, which is a common symbol on the flags of countries in the Southern Hemisphere, where the constellation can be seen.
+The flag was originally designed in 1948 by Tupua Tamasese Meaʻole and Malietoa Tanumafili II, who would later become the heads of state of Samoa when it gained independence in 1962.

 The flag is officially defined by the Official Flag and National Anthem of Samoa Act 1994.
-When it is being raised or lowered in public people and vehicles must stop and remain stationary until the performance is complete.
-Those who deface the flag or who wilfully insult it can be imprisoned for up to six months.
+When it is being raised or lowered in public, people and vehicles must stop and remain stationary until the performance is complete.
+Those who deface the flag or who willfully insult it can be imprisoned for up to six months.

 Historical flags

-Prior to the First World War, Samoa was a colony of the German Empire.
-German colonies used the flag of the Imperial Colonial Office, a black-white-red tricolour defaced with the Imperial Eagle.
+Prior to the First World War, Samoa was a part of the German colonial empire.
+German colonies used the flag of the Imperial Colonial Office, which was the tricolour flag of the German Empire defaced with the Imperial Eagle.
 The Imperial German government intended to introduce specific flags for the colonies (also based on the tricolour) and several proposals were created, but the war and the subsequent loss of all overseas territories prevented their official adoption.
 New Zealand occupied German Samoa in 1914 and officially gained control of the territory in 1919.

 From the capture by New Zealand forces on 29 August 1914, a defaced ensign with three palm trees encircled, and emblazoned on the fly were used.
-The defaced Blue Ensign was used by vessels owned by the mandate government, or those operated in the government service, while the defaced Red Ensign was used by locally registered civilian ships.